-It is advisable to set up SMS alerts for each of the transaction made using the debit card.
-This will ensure safe usage as well help you track your debit card spends.
+It is advisable to set up SMS alerts for each transaction made using the debit card.
+This will ensure safe usage as well as help you track your debit card spending.

 Don’t use your debit card on websites that are not authentic.
-Many websites are made for the sole purpose of extracting your personal account details (including PIN) and steal money from your account.
+Many websites are made for the sole purpose of extracting your personal account details (including PIN) and stealing money from your account.

 2. Don’t Cause any Physical Damage to Your Debit Card